New York Private Schools: Vouchers or not, you’ll need to adapt.

 But your new audience can’t talk about you if they don’t know about you.

-What about social media advertising?
-The most efficient way is to make use of a marketing funnel.
+- What about social media advertising?
+It’s the most efficient way is to make use of a marketing funnel.
 Stage by stage, the potential client is brought closer to enrollment.
 They get to know who you are, develop trust, and ultimately make contact.

 Your new audience needs to know what makes your school different.
 They will have an opportunity to send their child to a previously unattainable private school, and they’re going to choose carefully.